This post may contain affiliate links. Please read our privacy policy.

-There are two kinds of sugar snaps peas (also called mangetout): good ones, and disappointing ones.
-Good ones are sweet and crunchy and not fibrous and the peas inside are as fresh and sweet (again with the sweet) as the pods.
+There are two kinds of sugar snap peas (also called mangetout): good and disappointing.
+Good ones are sweet and crunchy and not fibrous, and the peas inside are as fresh and sweet (again with the sweet) as the pods.
 Disappointing sugar snap peas are not all of these things.
-Look for firm, plump non-cracked pods with no dry spots, and taste a couple before buying.
+Look for firm, plump, non-cracked pods with no dry spots, and taste a couple before buying.

 Tweet This